 I further explained that we currently see the exact same results with the colossal failure of the ” War on Drugs”, with the same predictable results.
-Drugs are more potent, cheaper and more readily available then at any time in this Nation’s History, Drug Gang violence is at epidemic levels in every major urban area of the Country, at a cost of billions of dollars of taxpayer money, and the sacrifice of the chipping away of Citizens Rights with policies like “warrant less stop and frisk”, check points on our roads, and the incarceration and warehousing of vast numbers of people for NON Violent Crimes related to mere possession of personal use quantities of drugs.
+Drugs are more potent, cheaper, and more readily available than at any time in this Nation’s History, Drug Gang violence is at epidemic levels in every major urban area of the country, at a cost of billions of dollars of taxpayer money, and the sacrifice of the chipping away of Citizens Rights with policies like “warrantless stop and frisk”, checkpoints on our roads, and the incarceration and warehousing of vast numbers of people for NON-Violent Crimes related to mere possession of personal use quantities of drugs.
 Giving proof to the adage that history does indeed repeat itself.

 Now, two weeks and several e-mail follow up’s later, I have received no response at all.

-- If so, by who ?
-We are talking about 100′s of millions of dollars after all.
-And where would the money come from ?
-Who would decide what a fair price would be to compensate those so effected ?
-Would there be an appeal process in instances where the compensation offered was artificially low as a result of some ignorant bureaucrat pulling random valuations out of thin air ?
+- If so, by who?
+We are talking about 100’s of millions of dollars after all.
+And where would the money come from?
+Who would decide what a fair price would be to compensate those so affected?
+Would there be an appeal process in instances where the compensation offered was artificially low as a result of some ignorant bureaucrat pulling random valuations out of thin air?